datagrok-ai/public/help/overview/navigation.md

 The property panel saves history of viewed objects, so you can switch to the previous selected object if necessary.
 This also means that the content of the property panel is synchronized with the current object.
 To display properties of another object along with the currently selected one, click on the `Clone and detach` icon.

+The content of a property panel is generated based on the type of a current object, as well as its value.
+For example, if you open a table, you can find applicable actions, [predictive models](../learn/predictive-modeling.md), and algorithms.
+To access the properties of a viewer, click on a gear icon `⚙` in the top right corner of the viewer's header.
+What is more, the information provided for a current object can be expanded by means of [info panels](../discover/info-panels.md).

 ### Toolbox

 The toolbox located on the left shows the properties and actions available for the currently active view.
 You can toggle its visibility with `Alt + X` or `Windows | Toolbox`.
 In addition, the icons on the top right let you pin or close the toolbox.